The Ultimate Purple Mocktail

 Whether you’re headed to a tailgate or cheering on the Frogs from home, this purple mocktail recipe is on point.

-8. Beautiful deep purple hue to celebrate birthdays, baby showers, bridal showers, bachelorette parties and all of the other special occasions that call for a purple mocktail everyone will love.
+7. Beautiful deep purple hue to celebrate birthdays, baby showers, bridal showers, bachelorette parties and all of the other special occasions that call for a purple celebratory drink everyone will love, minus the alcohol and added calories.

 The Ingredients